masx200/http-https-http2-polyglot/README.md

 If no "requestListener" or "upgradeListener" is provided, the default "404 not found" listener will be used instead.

-Event "ClientError", If a client connection emits an 'error' event, it will be forwarded here.
+Event "clientError", If a client connection emits an 'error' event, it will be forwarded here.

 Event "tlsClientError", The 'tlsClientError' event is emitted when an error occurs before a secure connection is established.